slabgorb/fantasy-language-maker/README.md

 Requires an installation of the Python programming language version 3 http://www.python.org

-My version requires spacy https://pypi.org/project/spacy/ for nlp.
+This version requires both nltk and spacy for nlp for part of speech tagging.
+In other words, to tell whether an English word is noun, verb, etc.

+I found that determining part of speech outside the context of a sentence is inexact.
+When there is ambiguity, nltk favors NN (noun) whereas spacy doesn't. e.g. spacy tags elf as PRP (personal pronoun) and wizard as JJ (adjective), nltk tags both elf and wizard as NN (noun) - which is more what I expect

+So, if I'm looking for/expecting a noun, I use nltk.
+Otherwise, I use spacy.

-To install after python is installed:
+To install these packages after python is installed:

 ```
+pip3 install nltk
+python3 -m nltk.downloader all
-pip install spacy
+pip3 install spacy
-python -m spacy download en_core_web_sm
+python3 -m spacy download en_core_web_sm
 ```

-I use this to tell whether an English word is noun, verb, etc.

-Note: I also tried using spacy syllables to split words, but foud it doen's always work.

 To run: